shadows-codinghub/note0-database/Docs/report.md

 <h2>3.1 UI Components</h2>
 <p style="text-align: justify; line-height: 1.5;">The user interface is built using Java Swing and is organized into several panels, each responsible for a specific functionality:</p>
 <ul>
-    <li><b>MainFrame:</b> The main window of the application that holds all other UI components.</li>
+    <li><b>MainFrame:</b> The main window of the application that holds all other UI components.
+It manages the card layout to switch between different panels.</li>
-    <li><b>WelcomeForm/LoginPanel/RegistrationPanel:</b> Components responsible for the initial user interaction, including login and registration.
-The LoginPanel authenticates users, and the RegistrationPanel allows new users to create an account.</li>
+    <li><b>WelcomeForm:</b> The initial screen that provides options to navigate to the Login or Registration panels.</li>
+    <li><b>LoginPanel:</b> Provides the user interface for logging in.
+It contains text fields for email and password, a login button, and a link to the registration panel.</li>
+    <li><b>RegistrationPanel:</b> Provides the user interface for new user registration.
+It includes fields for full name, email, password, college, and semester.</li>
 </ul>
 <p style="text-align: justify; line-height: 1.5;"><b>Figure 4: Login Screen Screenshot</b></p>
 <center>
 <img src="[PLACEHOLDER_FOR_LOGIN_SCREEN_SCREENSHOT]" alt="Login Screen Screenshot">
 </center>
 <ul>
-    <li><b>DashboardPanel:</b> The main dashboard displayed after a user logs in.
-It provides navigation to the Feed, Profile, and Admin panels.</li>
+    <li><b>DashboardPanel:</b> The main user dashboard after login.
+It contains a sidebar for navigation and a main content area to display different panels like Feed, Profile, and Admin.</li>
 </ul>
 <p style="text-align: justify; line-height: 1.5;"><b>Figure 5: Dashboard Screenshot</b></p>
 <center>
 <img src="[PLACEHOLDER_FOR_DASHBOARD_SCREENSHOT]" alt="Dashboard Screenshot">
 </center>
 <ul>
-    <li><b>FeedPanel:</b> Displays a feed of shared materials, allowing users to browse and upload new materials.</li>
+    <li><b>FeedPanel:</b> Displays a scrollable feed of study materials.
+Each material is displayed with its title, description, uploader, and subject.
+It also includes an "Upload" button to add new materials.</li>
-    <li><b>ProfilePanel:</b> Allows users to view and manage their profile.</li>
-    <li><b>AdminPanel:</b> Provides administrative functionalities for user management, including user verification and material approval.</li>
+    <li><b>ProfilePanel:</b> Shows the profile information of the logged-in user.</li>
+    <li><b>AdminPanel:</b> A special panel visible only to admin users.
+It allows admins to view a list of all users and approve or reject uploaded materials.</li>
 </ul>
 <p style="text-align: justify; line-height: 1.5;"><b>Figure 6: Admin Panel Screenshot</b></p>
 <center>